gianlazz/Lazztech.Cloud/GianDevNotes.md

 I then confirmed that docker is installed however docker-compose apparently isn't included with the docker install.

 Okay so I got docker-compose-up.sh working with my custom docker build agent in the jenkins pipeline however now I have another error:
-`Named volume "C:\face_recognition:/face/" is used in service "lazztech.Cloud.vision.microservice.cli" but no declaration was found in the volumes section.
+`Named volume "C:\face_recognition:/face/" is used in service "lazztech.Cloud.vision.cli" but no declaration was found in the volumes section.
 `

 I think I'm going to have to switch from bind mount volumes to docker volumes for this to work?